Baltimore Maryland, USA Travel Guide

 Baltimore is a rich history as one of the earliest cities in the United States.
 Its role as a major port dates back to colonial times.

-events from history include its defense in the War of 1812, inspiring "The Star-Spangled Banner," and its industrial growth during the 19th century.
+historical events include its defense in the War of 1812, inspiring "The Star-Spangled Banner," and its industrial growth during the 19th century.

 The Inner Harbor is Baltimore's central hub, houses the National Aquarium, Maryland Science Center, and historic ships.